Benefits of Silica: All You Should Know

 Silica may play an important role in the immune system and its biological response to harmful stimuli because it is necessary for the manufacturing process of antibodies/antigens and it encourages the conversion of LB (Lymphocyte B) into LT (Lymphocyte T).
 Silica decreases swelling due to its positive effects on the lymphatic system.

 Silica can hinder the effects of coronary disease by fortifying blood vessels.
-Studies confirm that with age, silica disappears from the aorta, the heart's key blood vessel— thus weakening its critical connective tissue, and resulting in a greater cardiac risk.
-Silica also aids in the repair and maintenance of vital lung tissues and defending them from pollution.
+Studies confirm that with age, silica disappears from the aorta, the heart's key blood vessel—thus weakening its critical connective tissue and resulting in a greater cardiac risk.
+Silica also aids in the repair and maintenance of vital lung tissues and defends them from pollution.